Battle of Saint-Aubin-du-Cormier (1488): Consequences

 The defeat of Francis II forced him to accept a treaty which deprived him of power by requiring him to expel foreign princes and troops from Brittany.
 It also restricted his ability to marry his children to suitors of his choosing and required that he cede territory in Saint-Malo, Fougères, Dinan, and Saint-Aubin to the king as a guarantee that in the absence of a male successor the king would determine the succession.
 Francis died a few months later leaving only a daughter, Anne of Brittany, so the treaty was used to force her, as his successor, to marry King Charles VIII, and then Louis XII.

 The battle of Saint-Aubin-du-Cormier also destroyed the power-base of the warring princes.
 Edward Woodville was killed, along with his entire force.
-Louis of Orleans (the future Louis XII), and Jean IV, Prince of Orange were captured.
+Louis of Orléans (the future Louis XII), and Jean IV, Prince of Orange were captured.
 Alain d'Albret and the Maréchal de Rieux succeeded in escaping, and played an important part in continuing the conflict.
 Despite the French victory, the guerre folle dragged on for three more years until December 1491, when Charles married Anne.